Computer Hardware Reseller Business Plan

 Computer dealers: storefront computer resellers, usually less than 5,000 square feet, often focused on a few main brands of hardware, usually offering only a minimum of software, and variable amounts of service and support.
 These are usually old-fashioned computer stores and they offer relatively few reasons for buyers to shop with them.
 Their service and support is not usually very good and their prices are usually higher than the larger stores.

-READ MORE Furniture Import Business Plan Example
+READ MORE Golf Driving Range Business Plan Example

 h3